karlsen-technologies/smartkar-cano-new/docs/sleep-wake.md

 ## Overview

-The device is designed for low-power operation in a vehicle environment.
+The device is designed for low-power operation in a vehicle environment managed by `DeviceController`.
 It must:

 1. Stay awake while the car is active or server commands are being processed
-2. Sleep when inactive to preserve the 12V battery
+2. Sleep when inactive to preserve the 12V battery (target: <1mA)
-3. Wake on modem events (server communication)
+3. Wake on modem events (server communication via RI pin)
 4. Wake on PMU events (power connected, low battery)
-5. Wake on timer (scheduled tasks)
+5. Wake on timer (scheduled tasks, if configured)
-6. Wake on CAN bus activity (car becoming active) - *future*
+6. Detect vehicle activity via CAN bus (vehicle wakes itself or we wake it)

 ## Current Implementation

+### Device State Machine

+`DeviceController` manages the overall device lifecycle:

+**States:**
+- `INITIALIZING` - Setting up modules and providers
+- `RUNNING` - Normal operation, processing commands and telemetry
+- `PREPARING_SLEEP` - Notifying modules, closing connections
+- `SLEEPING` - Entering deep sleep

 ### Sleep Decision

 Sleep is managed by `DeviceController::canSleep()` which checks:

-1. **Minimum awake time** - Device must be awake for at least 10 seconds
+1. **Minimum awake time** - Device must be awake for at least 10 seconds (configurable)
 2. **Activity timeout** - No activity for 5 minutes (configurable)
-3. **Module busy state** - All modules must report not busy
+3. **Module busy state** - All modules must report `!isBusy()`
 4. **Explicit request** - `system.sleep` command bypasses timeout checks

 ```cpp